How To Plan the Perfect Surprise Proposal in New York City

 1. Talk to Your Partner’s Friends and Family

 Talking to your significant other’s friends and family is a great way to get insight into the proposal and discover some key information you may not know!
 You can find out their ring size, what kind of jewelry they prefer, and most importantly, if they would even like a surprise proposal.

-Get their opinion on the best way to propose, and find out if any specific sentimental places are meaningful to your partner.
+Get their opinion on the best way to propose, and find out if any sentimental places are meaningful to your partner.
 This will help you to get a better idea of how to make your proposal extra memorable.

 2. Consider What Your Partner Would Want

 Your proposal should reflect your relationship and what your partner loves.
 Think about what kind of things make them happy, and consider incorporating those into your proposal.
 If they love adventure, you might take them on a hike and propose to the top of a mountain.
 Or, if they are foodies, perhaps you can cook them dinner and hide the ring in a dessert.

 For most of us, “How am I going to ask my significant other to marry me?” is the first thing that comes to mind when proposing.
 “How am I going to pop the question?”
 When thinking about the perfect idea, highlight the traits that make your relationship unique.
 Ask yourself:

 - What do you two like to do for fun?